trash-panda-adventures/imprUv/HOW_TO_USE.md

 ### Resuming a session

-If you leave the app mid-session, imprUv will offer to resume your in-progress session when you return.
+If you leave the app mid-session, simply go to the history tab and reopen your last session.

 ---